 Can you believe it is officially Fall?
 It really is remarkable how fast this year seems to be going… we are rapidly approaching the holiday season with Thanksgiving and Christmas on the horizon!

 Usually this time of year brings a little indulgence to our lives with parties and sweet treats.
 But it does not mean that we have to compromise or sabotage all the great efforts we have made all year towards better health.

 Aloha from the Love Life!
 Team.
 October is GMO awareness month, but to us at Down to Earth, GMO awareness is always year-round.

 Getting directions to visit local farmer Ryan Earehart’s Oko’a Farm in Kula, Maui doesn’t include any street names or address numbers but is instead a list of agricultural references: “Drive until you see a tractor on your right.
 Keep going until you see a monkeypod tree and take a right, you’ll pass a herd of goats on the left soon.
 Keep going until you see a pineapple field on the left and you see sugarcane on the right.”
 If you couldn’t tell by his directions, Ryan is pretty preoccupied with farming and a quick glance around his 4-acre property shows you that his focus is paying off.

 This month the Love Life!
-Team will be focusing on eating local and will be sharing recipes in our cooking classes that focus on local ingredients.
-Our menu for Oahu will be a savory raw pie featuring local tomatoes and Ko Farm kale, tumeric-garlic fried rice, and raw cacao macaroons with local coconut.
-If you will be joining us on Maui (don’t forget times have changed: every 3rd Tuesday 5:00-6:00pm) you will be able to learn how to make a raw zucchini pasta with marinara sauce made with local tomatoes, raw local Hamakua mushroom soup, and local mint cacao cookies, also raw.
+Team will be focusing on eating local and will be sharing recipes in our free cooking classes that focus on local ingredients.
+Our menu for classes at our Oahu locations will be a savory raw pie featuring local tomatoes and Ko Farm kale, tumeric-garlic fried rice, and raw cacao macaroons with local coconut.
+If you will be joining us on Maui you will be able to learn how to make a raw zucchini pasta with marinara sauce made with local tomatoes, raw local Hamakua mushroom soup, and local mint cacao cookies, also raw.